 - regsvr32 Shell32.dll

 If you’ve gotten to this part, I have to figure your Outlook hyperlinks are still broken.
 Don’t fret as I have another fix to try.
-My guess is someplace along the line your file associations broke.
-This is the mapping Windows uses to a file type to program.
-A common mapping might be .XLS files with Microsoft Excel.
-In this case, we need to check URL mappings.
+My guess is someplace along the line, your file associations broke.
+This is the mapping Windows uses to associate a file type to a program.
+A common mapping might be .XLSX files with Microsoft Excel.
+In this case, we need to check HTTP mappings.

-Once you get the Outlook links to open in Internet Explorer, you can change your default browser to Firefox.
+Once you get the Outlook links to open in Microsoft Edge, you can change your default browser to Firefox or Chrome if desired.
 This should roll down to Outlook so any embedded hyperlinks will open in the correct browser.

 To set Firefox as your default browser,